Agriculture in Mexico

 Agriculture in Mexico has been an important sector of the country’s economy historically and politically even though it now accounts for a very small percentage of Mexico’s GDP.
-Mexico is one of the cradles of agriculture with the Mesoamericans developing domesticated plants such as maize, beans, tomatoes, squash, cotton, vanilla, avocados, cacao, various kinds of spices, and more.
-Domestic turkeys and Muscovy ducks were the only domesticated fowl in the pre-Hispanic period and small dogs were raised for food.
-There were no large domesticated animals.
+Mexico is one of the cradles of agriculture with the Mesoamericans developing domesticated plants such as maize, beans, tomatoes, squash, cotton, vanilla, avocados, cacao, and various spices.
+Domestic turkeys and Muscovy ducks were the only domesticated fowl in the precolumbian era, and small dogs were also raised for food.
+There were no large domesticated animals, such as cattle or pigs.

 During the early colonial period, the Spanish introduced more plants and the concept of animal husbandry, principally cattle, horses, donkeys, mules, goats and sheep, and barnyard animals such as chickens and pigs.
 Farming from the colonial period until the Mexican Revolution was focused on large private properties.
 After the Revolution, these were broken up and the land redistributed.
 Since the latter 20th century NAFTA and economic policies have again favoured large scale commercial agricultural holdings.

 Mexico’s main crops include grains such as corn and wheat, tropical fruits and various vegetables.
 Agricultural exports are important, especially coffee, tropical fruits and winter fruits and vegetables.
 Sixty percent of Mexico’s agricultural exports go to the United States.

 History of agriculture in Mexico

 Mesoamerican period

 The territory of Mexico roughly corresponds with that of Mesoamerica, which was one of the cradles of plant domestication.
 Archeological research in the Gulf coast of Tabasco shows the earliest evidence of corn cultivation in Mexico.
 The first fields were along the Grijalva River delta with fossilized pollen evidence showing forest clearing around 5100 BCE.
-The domestication of corn is followed by that of sunflower seeds and cotton.
+The domestication of corn is followed by sunflower seeds and cotton.

 Agriculture was the basis of the major Mesoamerican civilizations such as the Olmecs, Mayas and Aztecs, with the principal crops being corn, beans, squash, chili peppers and tomatoes.
 The tradition of planting corn, beans and squash together allows the beans to replace the nitrogen that corn depletes from the soil.
 The three crops together are sometimes referred to as the Three Sisters.

 Soil erosion from corn production has been a problem since the Mesoamerican period.
 This and other kinds of environmental degradation have been cited as the cause of the collapse of the Teotihuacan civilization.
 To create new areas for cultivation, Mesoamericans harvested rainfall, developed lakeshore irrigation systems and created new fields in the form of terraces and "chinampas" artificial floating islands in shallow waters.